mustafa-sarshar/SmartGait/README.md

 # SmartGait
-Gait Phase Estimation by using Artificial Intelligence
+Gait Phase Estimation by employing Artificial Intelligence

 This project aims to pave the way in IMU-based gait phase estimation by employing the state-of-the-art technology, in particular deep learning algorithms.